 BlueXP creates Azure security groups that include the inbound and outbound rules that Cloud Volumes ONTAP needs to operate successfully.
-You might want to refer to the ports for testing purposes or if you prefer to use your own security groups.
+You might want to refer to the ports for testing purposes or if you prefer your to use own security groups.